NonNullDinu/NatureSimulator/README.md

 		* Downloads update script
 		* Runs update script
 		* After it's done, deletes the update script
+		* Update script contains the following instructions:
+		    * Compare current version to version in cloud.
+If it is the same exit
+		    * Download the patch data
+		    * Apply the patch
+		    * Delete the patch data

 	* NUS-based updating engine v.1.0
 		* Runs the .nus file